 Your hotel doesn’t exist.
 This will probably be your first scam when you enter the country.
 The cab driver will ask the name of your hotel and will appear shocked when you tell him.
 The typical response is usually “that hotel is shut down” or “that neighbourhood is full of trouble and unsafe” or “that hotel in under police investigation for lurid activities.”
 Of course, they will have a better option in mind, and they mind taking you there even if it is a little out of the way.
 The scam is exactly that – your hotel is fine but their hotel will charge you twice their normal rates, and the driver will get a hefty commission.
 The way out is to simply insist that you be taken to your original destination, no matter what.
-Prepaid cabs like Meru, EasyCab or App based ones like Uber and Ola etc are a little safer in this regard.
+Prepaid cabs like Meru, EasyCab etc are a little safer in this regard.
+Their kiosks are at the airport/railway entrance.
 If you can’t find prepaid booths nearby, like at the Goa airport, just ask any security guard.
 Sometimes, due to political pressure from unions, the booths are further away from the normal taxi stands.

 I don’t have change.
-This mostly happens with small autorickshaws, who will stare at the rs 500 note and slowly shake their head, indicating no change.
+This mostly happens with small autorickshaws, who will stare at the Rs 500 note and slowly shake their head, indicating no change.
 There are two ways to handle this.
 If you are in a good mood just find a store or shop nearby and ask them.
 Three out of five people will give you change.
 If you are in a bad mood, just mimic his head shake, indicating that you don’t have it either.
-If you are in a really bad mood (and I mean getting-drunk,-posting-selfies-on-Facebook-while-kissing-what-you-thought-was-a-girl-and-turned-out-to-be-a-guy-and-finding-out-the-next-day-when-your-mother-calls-type of bad mood), then just hand over the note and sit back, it’s not your problem if he doesn’t have change.
+If you are in a really bad mood (and I mean getting drunk, posting selfies on Facebook with what you thought was a girl and turned out to be sheep and finding out the next day when your mother calls type of bad mood), then just hand over the note and sit back, it’s not your problem if he doesn’t have change.

 One note less here.
 While paying big denominations at hotels, shops or tickets, the person behind the counter will subtlety drop one note down to the floor while you are not looking and then promptly tell you that the amount you have tendered is less.
 There is really no way to rectify this as sometimes we all doubt ourselves and, feeling embarrassed, pay up regardless.
 The only way to avoid this is to always count your money twice, if possible in front of him, lean in across counters slightly (you don’t want him to feel you are interested in him in that way) while he counts, and don’t avert your eyes.
 Not many people do this, but those who do, do it with people who they think are engrossed with something or someone I.e. Talking on the phone, or with someone else, reading something while you are paying (like brochures in hotels) etc. Also, this normally happens in areas where there are queues, as you are less likely to argue against someone when there are people behind you impatient.